-Victims injured by a drunk driver in Las Vegas can sue the intoxicated driver, and the person’s insurance company, for negligence.
-The motorist’s intoxication from alcohol and/or drugs could be an aggravating factor that results in a bigger settlement and possibly punitive damages.
+If you get injured by a drunk driver in Nevada, you can sue the driver and their insurance company for negligence.
+The driver’s intoxication from alcohol and/or drugs could be an aggravating factor that leads to a bigger settlement.

-Even if the victim played some role in his/her injuries — such as by not wearing a seat belt — the victim would still be entitled to damages as long as the DUI driver was at least 50% to blame.
+Even if you played some role in your injuries – such as by speeding – you would still be entitled to damages as long as the drunk driver (or drugged driver) was at least 50% to blame.

-In this article, our Nevada personal injury attorneys discuss how to file a lawsuit for DUI accidents in Nevada.
-Scroll down or click on a topic below to jump directly to that section:
+In this article, our Las Vegas personal injury attorneys discuss what you need to know about filing a lawsuit after DUI accidents in Nevada.

 - negligence;